EdwardLimJH/Fraud-Hackathon/src/README.md

 ```bash
 python train_model.py -m <"Model name">
 ```
+### predict_model
-2) predict_model.py generates prediction of the test set usng the trained models.
+predict_model.py generates prediction of the test set usng the trained models.
 Specify the file path of the pickle file for the model at the end of the command. -s "models\<model name.pkl>"

 load_model().
 Loads the trained model to generate predictions.
 Specify the file path at the end of the command -s "models\<model name.pkl>".